 This is a summary of Ofsted's complaints process, as updated from September 2015.
 Fuller guidance notes on how to make a complaint about Ofsted's staff or service are available on its website.
-There is a separate procedure for making complaints to Ofsted about a school or childminder.
+There is a separate procedure for making complaints to Ofsted about a school or any provision that Ofsted inspects.